What is Digital Security?

 The best solution would be to never be online, never share information, and never touch devices like phones - however, not even this is full proof.
 For example, family and friends might share information about you online; if you purchase a home, your address may be listed online via public records, and other data about your life may exist outside your control.

+A community is often only as secure as its weakest link.
 For example, even if you follow best practices, your personal information could be exposed if someone in your network inadvertently shares sensitive data or leaves a shared database or virtual space unsecured.
+At the same time, learning to understand risks, identify vulnerabilities, and develop effective security practices is most effective when done collectively.

 Working with your network—whether colleagues, fellow rights defenders, or trusted community members—helps ensure that everyone benefits from shared knowledge and protective measures.

-Download apps and tools from trusted sources: Only download software from official websites or other trusted sources to reduce the risk of malware or tampered versions.
+Only download software from official websites or other trusted sources to reduce the risk of malware or tampered versions.

 There have been cases where adversaries make copies of trusted tools and services,” inject them with harmful code, and post them online in websites that look official.

-Encryption matters—but know the type.
 Encryption can protect your communications and data, but not all encryption is equal.
 Some protocols offer stronger protection than others, so it’s important to understand what level of encryption a tool provides.

-Be Realistic.
 Security practices that people cannot maintain, or tools and services that are not being used, are useless.

 The following are only examples of habits or approaches you may take when implementing digital security on a daily basis: